ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 ## Fall 2019

 - Programming Language Design & Implementation - This is the first time I've led a workshop for a class.
-It's been much different than just grading and holding office hours.
-Certainly much harder, but I've learned a lot more
 - Volunteer Tutor - Twice a week I hold office hours for any class I've ever taken.
 This is a challenge because of the sheer breadth of the material.